GuilleAngulo/tindev/README.md

 # Tindev
 This app has basically two pages: login and main.
 The backend of the app is developed in NodeJS, and the frontend is coded in two versions: one in React for browser client and another in React-Native for mobile-native client.
+Curso produzido por @RockeatSeat e ministrado por @diego3g.

 ## Login
 In the login page the user will insert his Github nickname, which will create a new app user by getting his github basic data (Avatar, Bio, Username) using the public API.